 Headline and Summary Sections

 A resume should begin with a headline and summary section that encapsulate the most compelling points about the candidate’s good fit.
-Personal branding should be abundantly evident here.
+It should compel the reader to want to continue down the page of your resume.

 Use 2-3 of your most important CARs stories here, in very abbreviated form.